Deesthortered/solution-template-generator/README.md

 It has 4 floors, each floor has 1 apartment.
 Each of them is occupied and has a high level of consumption.

-Telemetry starts is on `2023-01-01` and will be consumed `each hour` from all meters.
+Telemetry starts is on `2022-01-01` and will be consumed `each hour` from all meters.
 It can have `gaps` not longer than `1 day`.

+All telemetry will be produced by meters since the beginning of the year, except in some cases:
+1. Alpire, 5th floor - since February 2022
+2. Feline, full building - since May 2022
+3. Hogurity, 3-4 floors since March 2022

+***

 * ### Water Metering Solution